Rosehip syrup: benefits, harm, application

 Like any other medicinal substance, rosehip syrup has a number of contraindications.
 Namely:

-- It is forbidden for use in case of circulatory problems, anemia.
+- Prohibited for use in case of problems with blood circulation, anemia.

 - Asthma.